nav-solutions/binex/README.md

 License
 =======

-This library is part of the [RTK-rs framework](https://github.com/rtk-rs) which is delivered under the [Mozilla V2 Public](https://www.mozilla.org/en-US/MPL/2.0) license.
+This library is part of the [NAV-Solutions framework](https://github.com/nav-solutions) which is delivered under the [Mozilla V2 Public](https://www.mozilla.org/en-US/MPL/2.0) license.